ChrisvanHvA/weekly_nerds/Articles/WorkEnvironments.md

 By embracing remote work, organizations can tap into a diverse talent pool beyond geographic limitations.
 This opens up opportunities to attract and retain highly skilled professionals from different regions, resulting in a more diverse and inclusive workforce.
 Furthermore, remote work can reduce costs associated with office space, utilities, and commuting allowances, leading to potential cost savings for businesses.

 ## The Upsides of hosting meetings in VR
-With the advancement of technology, virtual reality (VR) offers a unique solution to overcome the limitations of physical meetings.
+With the advancement of technology, VR offers a unique solution to overcome the limitations of physical meetings.
 Here are some of the advantages:

 - Immersive and Engaging Collaboration
 VR enables participants to gather in virtual spaces, transcending geographical boundaries and creating a sense of presence.
 This immersive environment promotes active participation, engagement, and collaboration among team members, fostering a more dynamic and interactive meeting experience.